Riblja Čorba: 1970s: Formation and immediate rise to fame

 Riblja Čorba spent the summer in Makarska, where they practiced for the upcoming promotion of their debut album.
-The concert was held on September 1 on Belgrade's Tašmajdan Stadium.
-Although the album was at the time still unreleased, the stadium was sold out, thanks to large media attention and low ticket prices.
+The concert was held on 1 September on Belgrade's Tašmajdan Stadium.
+Although at the time the album was still unreleased, the stadium was sold out, thanks to large media attention and low ticket prices.
 Bulevar and Formula 4 performed as the opening bands.
-Riblja Čorba played all the songs which would be released on their debut album, the songs released on their 7-inch singles, and the covers of Joe Cocker's version of "The Letter" and The Rolling Stones' "Jumpin' Jack Flash".
-A huge surprise for the band members and the media was the fact that the audience knew all the lyrics; it was later revealed that the fans were recording Đorđević's radio interviews, during which parts of the songs were broadcast.
-This was the concert on which Đorđević, thanks to his stage charisma, got his concert nickname Bora Majstor (Bora the Master).
-Meri Cakić's "anti-ballet" group Ribetine (Chicks) also performed at the concert (Meri Cakić, who appeared on the concert wearing garter belts, has, by some claims, inspired Đorđević to write "Lutka sa naslovne strane", although he denied the claims).
-Several days later, Đorđević went to Doboj and Kojić went to Sarajevo, to serve in the Yugoslav People's Army.
-On November 28, the band, without Đorđević, performed in Sarajevo.
+Riblja Čorba played all the songs which would be released on their debut album, the songs released on their 7-inch singles, as well as the covers of Joe Cocker's version of "The Letter" and The Rolling Stones' "Jumpin' Jack Flash".
+The fact that the audience knew all the lyrics was a huge surprise for both the band members and the media; it was later revealed that the fans were recording Đorđević's radio interviews, during which parts of the songs were broadcast.
+This was the concert on which Đorđević, thanks to his stage charisma, got his concert nickname Bora Majstor (Bora the Maestro).
+The "anti-ballet" group Ribetine (Chicks), led by Meri Cakić, also performed at the concert; Meri Cakić, who appeared on the stage wearing garter belts, has, by some claims, inspired Đorđević to write "Lutka sa naslovne strane", although he denied the claims.
+Several days after the concert, Đorđević went to Doboj and Kojić went to Sarajevo, to serve their mandatory stints in the Yugoslav army.
+On 28 November, the band, without Đorđević, performed in Sarajevo.
 Kojić was on his evening leave and performed wearing a uniform.
 Aleksić was on vocals, but, as he did not know all the lyrics, the audience was the one who sang most of the songs.
-This was the only time in Riblja Čorba's career when the band performed without Đorđević.
-Soon after, Aleksić went to Koprivnica to serve in the army, so the band's debut album was released during the group's hiatus.
+This was the only time in Riblja Čorba's career that the band performed without Đorđević.
+Soon after, Aleksić went to Koprivnica to serve his army stint, so the band's debut album was released during the group's hiatus.